Understanding the Thyroid Gland and Its Role

 • Depression, memory loss, irritability

-Candida, a yeast toxin can create widespread damage in the body including hormonal problems to the thyroid.
-Thyroiditis, an inflammation of the thyroid, can be caused by an infection; either fungal, viral or bacterial, which have a similar affect as the antibodies leading to inflammation in the gland.
+Candida, a yeast toxin can create widespread damage in the body including hormonal problems to the gland.
+Thyroiditis, an inflammation of the gland can be caused by an infection; either fungal, viral or bacterial, which have a similar effect as the antibodies leading to inflammation in the gland.

-A handful of chemicals that affect the thyroid are bromine (found in pesticides, plastics and soft drinks), chloride and fluoride.
+A handful of chemicals that affect the endocrine gland are bromine (found in pesticides, plastics and soft drinks), chloride and fluoride.
 According to Dr. David Brownstein,”the result of too much bromine and chlorine and not enough iodine are the high rates of thyroid disorders as well as cancer of the breast, ovary and prostate.”
-Iodine, an integral part of thyroid gland’s function can be blocked by toxic chemicals listed above and heavy metals such as mercury found in tooth fillings and vaccinations.
+Iodine, an integral part of gland’s function, can be blocked by toxic chemicals listed above and heavy metals such as mercury found in tooth fillings and vaccinations.
 Cadmium, found in cigarettes, can also block iodine receptors, impeding thyroid function.